Need Help? Give us a call.

 Although we feel SaaS companies can do very well with QuickBooks, if you’d prefer to explore your options, there are two additional products we recommend.

-FreshBooks is designed specifically for small businesses, so if you’re SaaS company is still in its early stages, this could be a good option.
+FreshBooks is designed specifically for small businesses, so if your SaaS company is still in its early stages, this could be a good option.
 FreshBooks offers three different small business accounting solutions—Lite, Plus, and Premium.
 Each option is designed for businesses in different stages of growth, with the Lite plan being the least expensive and the Premium plan being the most expensive.
-Plus, for a limited time, FreshBooks is offering 60% off for 6 months on their month-to-month pricing plan, and 70% off for 6 months if you opt for the annual package.

 The features you get with FreshBooks depend on the plan you sign up for, but all plans come with the following features, which are essential for SaaS accounting: